trickaugusto/nest-api/README.md

 ```

 Now, dont forget: create environments.ts with ambient variables.
+Obs: To generate JWT_SECRET, you can use a site to generate, like this https://www.javainuse.com/jwtgenerator

 If you created, lets go to next command:

 Running with docker: